illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Preconditions:**

 1. The client is connected to the server.
-3. The game server is online and responsive.
+2. The game server is online and responsive.
+3. An active game is in progress

 **Trigger:** The client sends a player action to the server.